ezefranca/youtube-metadata-swift/README.md

 ## How to use

-You can use [that code](https://github.com/ezefranca/youtube-metadata-swift/blob/main/youtube-metadata.playground/Contents.swift) directly or get the ideia to use with your own Internet Lib (Alamofire, etc).
+You can use [this code](https://github.com/ezefranca/youtube-metadata-swift/blob/main/youtube-metadata.playground/Contents.swift) directly or get the ideia to use with your own Internet Lib (Alamofire, etc).
 It's a simple `GET` request to the `embedded` youtube URL.

 ## Related